geoschem/GCClassic/docs/source/starting/hardware-requirements.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may use a GEOS-Chem Classic dry-run simulation
-(cf. :ref:`download-data-with-a-dry-run-simulation`) download as many
+(cf. :ref:`dry-run-simulation`) to download as many emissions
-emissions inventories and met field data files as your simulation
+inventories and met field data files as your simulation needs.
-needs.

 You may also use the bashdatacatalog (TODO add explanation)